 You Need a Sending Service

-Other examples of sending services include Sendgrid and Sendinblue.
+Other examples of sending services include Postmark, Sendgrid, and Sendinblue.
 There are several choices ranging in price, but you must use one.

 I recommend Amazon SES because it's what really makes FluentCRM the cheapest option.
 It's the most complicated to set up, but I have a complete Amazon SES Setup for FluentCRM setup guide with video walkthrough.